SpencerLabAQ/spencerlabaq.github.io/content/authors/antinisca-di-marco/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests are Software and Performance Engineering, Data Science, and Quality of Machine Learning.

 interests:
     - Software and Performance Engineering